 Inland waters considerations

 A VTS in inland waters should have a quality management system in place and auditing forms part of this process.
-The IALA guidance may be adapted as appropriate.
+The IALA guidance may be adapted as appropriate taking into account local, regional and national requirements as appropriate.

+A VTS in inland waters needs to take into account of the needs of the government where the VTS is located when establishing a quality management system.

 ADDITIONAL GUIDANCE RELATED TO THE PROVISION OF VTS